igomezv/igomezv.github.io/research.md

 ---

 - [**Current**].
-November 2021-today.
 Postdoctoral researcher at Institute of Physical Sciences, UNAM.
-Project: *Statistical and machine learning methods in observational cosmology*.
+Project: *Statistical and machine learning methods in observational cosmology* (November 2021-today).
+Member of the SMF, Mexican Society of Physics, since 2022.

 - May-October 2021: Research project assistant (postdoc) at Institute of Physical Sciences, UNAM.
   Project: *Statistics in observational cosmology and Dark Energy.Statistics in observational cosmology and Dark Energy*.